Kindness

 There is nothing more beautiful than seeing a person being themselves.
 Imagine going through your day being unapologetically you. ~ Steven Maraboli

 Get out old albums and pictures of when your child was growing up.
 Remind yourself of who they are at their core before drugs enter their life.
-It will help remind you that your precious child is still there and hopefully will be back soon.
+It will help remind you that your precious child is still there and hopefully will return soon.

 4. Notice what your child is doing right.